WC02: 28 Dec. 2018 – 18 Jan. 2019

 We check out and drive to the scenic Lowveld town of Hoedspruit.
 Here we set up camp in a private reserve.

 The successful capture, handling and translocation of wildlife form an important part of the wildlife veterinarian’s program.
-The next 5 days are dedicated to observing, learning about and participating in actual game capture operations under the guidance of a wildlife veterinarian.
-We will, subject to the weather, also personally experience a mock darting exercise from a helicopter in flight.
+The next 4 days are dedicated to observing, learning about and participating in actual game capture operations under the guidance of a wildlife veterinarian.
 The region where the game capture will take place will be different for each group.

 Accommodation: Lodge or camping depending on the region